huyqle3/gfycatar/README.md

 Once the room is scanned, the trending gifs are dynamically put on the walls.
 They're never put in the same place each time you run the app.

 We wanted gfycat to be more social too, so we built a geolocation page.
-I

 A user can search for a gif and leave it for everyone else.
 He can put a gfycat on the wall, so that other people who walk by can see his great gfycat.